GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 =========================

 - Animation is a technique used to create the illusion of motion.
-- This is achieved by displaying a rapid sequence of still images (at least 12 frames per second).
+- This is achieved by displaying a rapid sequence of still images (at least 12 frames per second, fps).

 1.2.
 How to Make an Animation